urplatshubham/Assignment-On-Serverless-Architecture/README.md

    - I used 'service-role/prashant-s3-lambda-role' which had the role configured for my Lambda function to use
    - I added an estimate timeout of 2 min to prevent from failing of execution of the lambda function

-2. **Lambda Function Code**:
+2. **Writing the Lambda Function Code**:
-I wrote a Python-based Lambda function using **Boto3** to check all S3 buckets for encryption and log the ones that do not have encryption enabled.
+I wrote a Python-based Lambda function using **Boto3** to check all S3 buckets for encryption and log the ones that do not have encryption enabled leveraging some help from internet and ChatGPT.

 3. **Testing**:
 I manually tested the function by checking the CloudWatch logs for unencrypted buckets for which I have attached a screenshot above.